4thCriticalCastle/AlphaTreeFixer/README.md

 ## How to Run

-In this repo, you will find a 7z file called "AlphaTreeFixer.7z".
-Download that, extract it to a location of your choice, and run the .exe file within it.
-A terminal will appear which you can ignore in favor of the gui that should also appear.
-I made the .exe with pyinstaller and have no idea how it works personally; it's there for your convenience but I probably cannot help you if it doesn't work.
+**Windows:** Download tree_fixer.exe from the latest Release, visible on the sidebar of this repo.
+On running the exe, an empty terminal will be appear, followed shortly by a GUI you can use.

-Alternatively, you can download the code itself, all contained within tree_fixer.py.
+**Mac / Linux / Don't like .exes:** Alternatively, you can download the code itself, all contained within tree_fixer.py.
 See the requirements list below for what packages are needed, but otherwise you can just run the python code however you see fit; if run as main, the gui should appear promptly.

 ## How to Use